-Not posting revenues and fund balances accurately resulted in the financial statements requiring several reclassifications.
-The accompanying financial statements reflect all reclassifications.
+Not posting receipts or classifying fund balances accurately resulted in the financial statements requiring adjustments and reclassifications.
+The Village has made all adjustments to its accounting system.
+The financial statements reflect all adjustments and reclassifications.

 To help ensure accuracy and reliability in the financial reporting process, we recommend management perform a detailed review of its draft financial statements.
 Such review should include procedures to ensure that all sources of revenues are properly identified and classified on the financial statements.